 - Applicants should be at an appropriate point in their clinical training to undertake a PhD, and should have clear plans for the completion of their specialty training.
 Applicants should consult their deanery about undertaking a PhD and their plans to complete specialty training before developing an application.

 - Veterinarians may apply where they have equivalent qualifications to those above and providing their project is of relevance to human health.

 - Clinical Psychologists must have obtained a professional Doctorate-level qualification in Clinical Psychology accredited by the British Psychological Society before taking up their award.

 - Nurses, midwives and members of the allied health professions must have completed their professional training and hold a research Masters degree, or equivalent postgraduate research-oriented qualification.

-The CRTF provides a competitive personal salary up to but not including NHS consultant level, and funding of up to £20,000 per year.
+- Up to £20,000 per year.
 This may cover consumables, equipment, conference travel, PhD and other course fees.